-These little dogs were painted by Titian in numerous well-known works starting around 1500.
+The little french papillon was painted by Titian in numerous well-known works starting around 1500.
+Artists painted Papillons, including Rubens, Rembrandt, Goya, and Toulouse-Lautrec.
 The “Titian spaniels” and those portrayed by later artists had the drooping ears characteristic of today’s Phalène.
 The erect-eared appearance did not become fashionable until the end of the 19th century.
-Artists including Rubens, Rembrandt, Goya, and Toulouse-Lautrec painted Papillons.

 The Titian spaniels were also exclusively red-and-white in coloration, in contrast to the many recognized colorations of today’s Papillon.

-Paps were adoring and devoted companions for aristocratic women, and for hundreds of years, these lap warmers were a major favorite in the courts of Europe.
-In keeping with the Renaissance craze among nobles for a miniature of their favorite breeds, Paps were created by breeding existing toy breeds with spaniels.
+Paps were adoring and devoted companions for aristocratic women, and for hundreds of years, these lap warmers were a significant favorite in the courts of Europe.
+In keeping with the Renaissance craze among nobles for a miniature of their favorite breeds, Paps was created by breeding existing toy breeds with spaniels.

 Recognition by Kennel Clubs